 Ants and spiders are two pests you can wipe out with a quick spritz of a vinegar-based solution.
 Spraying this around your home may prevent them from sticking indoors and outside!

-To make the perfect vinegar pest control spray, grab a bottle and fill it with half vinegar and half water.
+To make the perfect vinegar pest control spray, grab a bottle and fill it with one part vinegar and one part water.
 The acid can cause damage to structures and materials, so always dilute the vinegar with water and research what products work best for your counters and floors.

 After you’ve made your vinegar mixture, spray it around the exterior of your home and other places pests may enter.
 If you spot bugs roaming around indoors, you can directly spray them with your vinegar solution to eliminate them at once.